ntn-x2/SwiftyMySQL/README.md

 ## Future updates

 I have been developing this small abstraction in the last couple of days, for a project I have been working on.
 I have plans to implement the support for **JOIN**s operations and more complex query filters, like **HAVING BY** and **WHERE**.
-For now, the way I am overtaking this lack of features, is by creating smaller queries and handling the results at a higher layer, insted of leaving all the login into a singlee query.<br>
+For now, the way I am overtaking this lack of features, is by creating smaller queries and handling the results at a higher layer, instead of leaving all the login into a single query.<br>
 Hope it may help someone in the same situation as me.
 Regards! :)